Ake v. Oklahoma: Post-Opinion

 After a retrial, Ake was convicted and received two life sentences.
-His accomplice, Steven Keith Hatch, was executed in 1996 for the slayings even though he had waited in a car outside the family's home.
+His accomplice, Steven Keith Hatch (October 9, 1953 – August 9, 1996) was executed in 1996 for the slayings even though he had waited in a car outside the family's home.
 According to People magazine, Hatch was inside the house.
 Leslie Brooks, who was 12 years old, testified that he raped her.
-Then Ake shot the family or four, the two children survived having watched their parents die.
+Then Ake shot the family of four, the two children survived having watched their parents die.
 Ake died at a prison hospital in Oklahoma on April 23, 2011.